 (or COVID-19) virus test

-To test for the virus that causes COVID-19, a health care provider will take a mucus sample from your upper respiratory tract.
-This test is used to...Read Article Now Book Mark Article
+Testing for the virus that causes COVID-19 involves taking a mucus sample from your upper respiratory tract.
+This test is used to diagnose COVID-19...Read Article Now Book Mark Article

 How the Test is Performed